learn-co-students/dsc-collaborative-filtering-singular-value-decomposition-houston-ds-060319/README.md

 ### SVD and Recommendations

 With SVD, we turn the recommendation problem into an __Optimization__ problem that deals with how good we are in predicting the rating for items given a user.
 One common metric to achieve such optimization is __Root Mean Square Error (RMSE)__.
-A lower RMSE is indicative of improved performance performance and vice versa.
+A lower RMSE is indicative of improved performance and vice versa.
 RMSE is minimized on the known entries in the utility matrix.
 SVD has a great property that it has the minimal reconstruction Sum of Square Error (SSE); therefore, it is also commonly used in dimensionality reduction.
 Below is the formula to achieve this:

 $$min_{UV\Sigma}\sum_{i,j∈A}(A_{ij} - [UV\Sigma^T]_{ij})^2$$